seckinadali/Google-Foobar/README.md

-## Google Foobar
+## Google Foobar Challenge

 This repo contains my solutions to Google's Foobar challenge.
+More content will be added when/if I solve more problems.